Blazer logo

 Manage search engines and site shortcuts

 You can add, edit, or remove site search shortcuts and set a default search engine.
-In some countries, custom site searches aren't able to be set as default for Guest profiles.

 1. On your computer, open Blazer.